datajerk/ctf-write-ups/litctf2021/editor_pwn/README.md

 There's a lot to unpack here in round one.

-The `read` buffer `local_98` is `98 - 10` from `local_10`.
+The `read` buffer `local_98` is `98 - 10` from `local_10` (the canary).
 Canaries have their LSB always set to `00`.
-That null will make the aforementioned `strcpy` based editor impossible to use, plus it will also terminate string when displaying, so we'll have to add one to our write to replace the `00` with an `A`.
+That null will make the aforementioned `strcpy` based editor impossible to use, plus it will also terminate the string when displaying, so we'll have to add one to our write to replace the `00` with an `A`.
 Then we can simply display the string to get the canary.

 After that we need to reset `initialized` using the editor and going _backwards_.

 Next, write out a new return address and set it to `_start`, to start all over.
-This is a bit tricky with this editor, you kinda have to do it from the end and work back, esp. if there are nulls in the address (can happen with ASLR).
+This is a bit tricky with this editor, you kinda have to do it from the end and work back.

+> Some clarity here.
+The original return address was 48-bits, and the `_start` address is 24-bits, the working from backwards was to null out the address.

-Lastly we can patch the canary and restore the `00` at the end, this has to be done last or we would have been unable to do the rest because of the `strcpy` editor.
+Lastly we can patch the canary and restore the `00` at the end, this has to be done last or we would have been unable to do the rest because of the `strcpy`-based editor.

 ```python
 ## round 2: leak libc